stubbles/stubbles-console/README.md

 ---------------------

-From time to time it is necessary to run another command line program from within your application.
-Stubbles Console provides a convenient way to do this via the `stubbles\console\Executor` class.
+From time to time it is necessary to run another command line program from within your application. _stubbles/console_ provides a convenient way to do this via the `stubbles\console\Executor` class.

 It provides three different ways to run a command line program:

-1. `execute($command, callable  $out = null)`: This will simply execute the given command.
+1. `execute(string $command, callable  $out = null)`: This will simply execute the given command.
 If the executor receives an callable the callable will be executed for each single line of the command's output.
-2. `executeAsync($command)`: This will execute the command, but reading the output of the command can be done later via the returned `CommandInputStream` instance which is a normal [input stream](https://github.com/stubbles/stubbles-streams).
+2. `executeAsync(string $command): InputStream`: This will execute the command, but reading the output of the command can be done later via the returned [`InputStream`](https://github.com/stubbles/stubbles-streams).
-3. `outputOf($command)`: This will execute the given command and return a [Generator](http://php.net/manual/en/language.generators.php) which yields each single line from the command's output as it occurs. (_Available since release 6.0.0._)
+3. `outputOf(string $command): \Generator`: This will execute the given command and return a [Generator](http://php.net/manual/en/language.generators.php) which yields each single line from the command's output as it occurs. (_Available since release 6.0.0._)